eclipse-vertx/vert.x/new/manual.md

 #### Undeploying Verticles

-To undeploy Verticles previously deployed using `vertx deploy` you simply type: `vertx undeploy <name>`, where `name` is the name the deployment that you specified using the `-name` parameter, or was generated for you, at deployment time.
+To undeploy verticles previously deployed using `vertx deploy` you simply type: `vertx undeploy <name>`, where `name` is the name the deployment that you specified using the `-name` parameter, or was generated for you, at deployment time.

     tim@Ethel:~/example$ vertx undeploy app-f49609fb-927c-43ef-8dda-34ed174c066f
     OK